 Rather than the usual 2-winding transformer, a single-winding autotransformer with taps is used for matching.
 Mine uses 100 turns on a powdered iron toroid and is tapped every 10 turns.
 Input and output connections are made with clip leads so that the autotransformer can be connected for step-up or step-down.
 The proper ratio can be chosen to transform the antenna resistance to 50 ohms.

 There are many online references for designing coils, variometers, and transformers.
 For portable operation the required values aren’t known until you get set up, so use tapped coils and clip leads so you can tune a wide range of antenna capacitance and system resistance.

 The term “mobile” has been used to refer to operation of a station installed in a vehicle, or to operation in a vehicle while moving.
 “Portable” has been used to refer to operation of radio equipment being carried by a person, or to fixed operation at a location other than one’s home QTH.

-I’ve use “portable” to mean fixed operation of a station away from home, and I know I’ve confused things by using “maritime mobile.”
+I’ve use “portable” to mean fixed operation of a station away from home, and I know I’ve confused things by also using “maritime mobile.”

 A more rugged antenna and tuner would be needed to achieve “mobile” 630m operation in a moving vehicle.
-It shouldn’t be difficult on a sailboat, but a very tall antenna on a moving care would be tricky.
+It shouldn’t be difficult on a sailboat, but a very tall antenna on a moving car would be tricky.
 For “portable” operation while carrying a 630m station in a backpack, you’d have to drag some ground wires and watch out for RF burns.

 (c) Toby Haynes, VE7CNF.
 August, 2017